Gusakovskiy/django-liquidb/README.rst

 Liquidb is a Django app that simplifies migration management.
 It introduces commits (savepoints) that allows developer to take snapshot of current migration state of whole Django project.
-Commits introduce abstraction layer, which let you easily switch back and forth in complicated migration graph of dependent apps.
+Snapshot introduces abstraction layer, which let you easily switch back and forth in complicated migration graph of dependent apps.
 In order to roll(back/forward) all migrations should be revertable.